Blogs > Settling Your Pet In

 Why Train A Puppy to Walk Well On-Leash

 Dogs are our best friends.
 This doesn’t mean they will always behave, though.
 Nor does it mean that serious accidents will not occur.
-Most people don’t realize that pulling is a problem when their puppy is still small.
+Most people don’t realise that pulling is a problem when their puppy is still small.
 But if you wait until your puppy gets too old to begin leash-training, your job will likely become exponentially more difficult.
 When you have full control of your dog on-leash, you keep your dog, other animals, and yourself safe.
 What do you risk by putting off leash training?

 A dog without leash etiquette can: